xRa1ny/vital/README.md

 - 📋**vital-inventories**: Manage custom inventories efficiently.
 - 📊**vital-scoreboards**: Customize and create scoreboards effortlessly.
 - 🎮**vital-minigames**: Level up your server with complex minigames while keeping code clean and organized.
-- 💾**vital-databases**: Implemented with the Hibernate Framework, this module provides an OOP-Driven JPA Entity System like the Spring Framework, organize your DB-Entities with Repositories and Services!
 - 🛠️**vital-utils**: Standalone utilities module offering useful and helpful methods many developers might need.

 ## 📦Flexible Integration